mui/material-ui/docs/src/pages/demos/menus/menus.md

 ---
+title: Menu React component
 components: Menu, MenuItem, MenuList, ClickAwayListener
 ---

 # Menus

-[Menus](https://material.io/design/components/menus.html) display a list of choices on a transient sheet of material.
+<p class="description">Menus display a list of choices on temporary surfaces.</p>

-Menus appear upon interaction with a button, action, or other control.
-They display a list of choices, with one choice per line.
+A [Menu](https://material.io/design/components/menus.html) displays a list of choices on a temporary surface.
+They appear when users interact with a button, action, or other control.

-Menu items may be disabled if not applicable to a certain context.
-Contextual menus dynamically change their available menu items based on the current state of the app.

-Menus should not be used as a primary method for navigation within an app.

 ## Simple Menu